 9. Distribute Relentlessly

-Content Desitribution Channels Stratwell How To Create A Content Marketing Strategy: A Complete Guide 1
+Content Desitribution Channels Stratwell How To Create a Content Marketing Strategy: A Complete Guide 1

 While everyone knows content is king, successful content marketers know distribution is queen.
 The old adage “if I build it, they will come” is a myth, especially so in this saturated market of marketers desperately fighting for your attention.